 Iraq: Conflict Profile

 Modern Iraq was created after the First World War.
 Under the auspices of the League of Nations, the British Empire installed King Faisal as the head of a monarchy, the Hashemite Kingdom of Iraq.
 A series of coups from 1958 to 1968 overthrew the monarchy and eventually led to the Ba’ath Party’s control of the country under Saddam Hussein in 1979.
 Long standing regional rivalry and the 1979 revolution led Saddam Hussein to invade Iraq’s eastern neighbour Iran in 1980.
-The ensuing Iran-Iraq War lasted for 8 years and left as many as one million people dead and Iraq’s economy in shambles.
-The United States supported Saddam Hussein’s regime against Iran for much of the war, as well as secretly supplied weapons to the Iranians; now know as the Iran-Contra Scandal.
+The ensuing Iran-Iraq War lasted for eight years, left a million people dead and Iraq’s economy in tatters.
+The United States supported Saddam Hussein’s regime against Iran for much of the war, as well as secretly supplying weapons to the Iranians; now known as the Iran-Contra Scandal.